swat-ds/reactor-rooom/_projects/ethics-of-writing-music.md

-Patricio Rey y sus Redonditos de Ricota is an Argentinian band led by a vocal political activist."Jijiji" is arguably their best known song.
+Patricio Rey y sus Redonditos de Ricota is an Argentinian band led by a vocal political activist.
+"Jijiji" is arguably their best known song.
 This is probably in large part due to the song's upbeat tempo that fits the characteristics of popular songs and masks some of the more serious lyrics.